vippsas/vipps-epayment-api/README.md

 # Vipps ePayment API

-💥 DRAFT!
-Unfinished work in progress.
-Close to useless except for discussions in and with Vipps. 💥

 This repository contains developer resources for the Vipps ePayment API.

 The Vipps eCom API is used by